-In 2018, for example, solution applications to our Global Challenges came from 110 countries, and many of these solutions were sourced from 24 Solveathon workshops in 17 cities around the world.
-Now we’re looking to generate and find more of the best ideas and innovations from around the world to solve this year’s Challenges, and we invite you to help us discover them.
+In 2019, solution applications to our Global Challenges came from 100 countries, and many of these solutions were sourced from 22 Solveathon workshops in 19 cities around the world.
+Now we’re looking to find more promising ideas and innovations to solve this year’s Challenges, and we invite you to help us discover them.

 Examples of Solveathon Workshops

 You can apply to host a Solveathon in different environments and with a diverse range of participants, for example:

-- A session at a conference, helping existing local businesses apply their innovations to any (or all) of our four Challenges
+- A session at a conference, helping passionate professionals apply their expertise and ideas for innovating to any (or all) of our four Challenges.

 - A half-day workshop with local citizens, engineers, and city planners to design new solutions to a local problem related to our Challenges.